 - Vacuuum gasket for the upper seal (41' roll, 1/8" thick)

 Sizing Up the Frame Press and Building the Table

 If you are considering this project, I'll assume you are capable of building a table with adequate support in the legs, frame, and table top surface.
 Before you begin building the table, you'll need to determine the size of your frame press.
 This project can be built to any size so plan to build yours according to the largest size project you can reasonably imagine building but not forgetting the amount of shop space that the frame press will consume.

 Don't forget, even small projects will work inside a large frame press.

 Use My Measurements as a Starting Point

 In this project, I built a frame press which is 52" long and 36" wide.
 This is the outside measurement of the frame and is the size required for the table top surface.
-The inside measurement is 47" x 31" and this allows me to press a flat panel as large as 46" x 30" which is the ideal size for most of the veneered projects I build.
-Additionally, this allowed me to build a frame press by using only 1 yard of polyurethane sheeting/film.
+The inside measurement is 47" x 31" and this allows me to press a flat panel as large as 46" x 30" which is ideal for most of the veneered projects I build.
+Additionally, this allowed me to build a frame press by using only 1 linear yard of 54" wide polyurethane sheeting/film.

 Design your table to accommodate an appropriately sized frame.
 Be sure to add 6 inches to the length and width of the proposed project size to allow room for the frame part of the press.
 See the table below for an example.